wmorgan/dcos-docs/1.7/overview/components.md

 ```

 ## Cosmos Service
 The Cosmos service is our internal packaging API service.
-You access this service everytime you run `dcos package install...` from the CLI.
-This API allows us to deploy DC/OS packages from the DC/OS universe to your DC/OS cluster.
+You access this service each time that you run the `dcos package install` command from the CLI.
+This API allows us to deploy DC/OS packages from the [DC/OS universe](/1.7/usage/services/repo/) to your DC/OS cluster.

 ```
 [Unit]